matter-labs/zinc/zinc-book/src/07-statements/02-expression.md

 a = 42; // an expression statement ignoring the '()' result of the assignment
 ```

-For for information on expressions, check the [Chapter 7](../../07-expressions/01-overview).
+For for information on expressions, check [this chapter](../06-expressions/00-overview.md).

 ## Semicolons